Coping and supportBy Mayo Clinic Staff

-f you've been diagnosed with hyperthyroidism, the most important thing is to receive the necessary medical care.
+If you've been diagnosed with hyperthyroidism, the most important thing is to receive the necessary medical care.
 After you and your doctor have decided on a course of action, there are some things you can do that will help you cope with the condition and support your body during its healing process.

 - Get regular exercise.
 Exercise in general will help you feel better and improve your muscle tone and cardiovascular system.
 Weight-bearing exercise is important for people with Graves' disease because it helps maintain bone density.
 Exercise also can help reduce your appetite and increase your energy level.

 - Learn relaxation techniques.
 Many relaxation techniques can help you maintain a positive outlook, especially when coping with illness.
-It is well documented that in Graves' disease stress is a risk factor, so learning to relax and achieve balance in your life can help maintain physical and mental well-being.
+It is well-documented that in Graves' disease stress is a risk factor, so learning to relax and achieve balance in your life can help maintain physical and mental well-being.

 - Hyperthyroidism.
-The American Thyroid Association. http://www.thyroid.org/what-is-hyperthyroidism.
-Accessed July 17, 2012.
+American Thyroid Association. http://www.thyroid.org/what-is-hyperthyroidism/.
+Accessed Sept.
+11, 2015.

-- Dietary Reference Intakes for calcium and vitamin D. Institute of Medicine. http://www.iom.edu/vitamind.
+- Dietary reference intakes for calcium and vitamin D. Institute of Medicine. http://www.iom.edu/vitamind.
 Accessed July 17, 2012.

-- Nippoldt TB (expert opinon).
+- Nippoldt TB (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Aug.
-14, 2012.
+Sept.
+18, 2015.